ericmcdaniel/MSS-Code-Guidelines/README.md

     </div>
     ```

-        - This fictional div is used to load 20 comments from a particular service.
-At a high-level, all that is required to make the service calls are an **id** and a **count** for number of comments.
     - In special cases, data attributes can be used for CSS display values.
 Consider this example:
     ```html
     <div class="city--label" data-city-name="Houston, TX"></div>